isa-group/SaaS-analysis/README.md

 - ✅: The SaaS is modeled for the indicated year.
 - 🔄: The SaaS is being modeled for the indicated year.
+- ✖️: There is a snapshot, but a clear feature list cannot be extracted.
 - ❌: There isn't a snapshot for the SaaS in the indicated year.

 Empty cells indicate that the SaaS has not been modeled yet.